Maintenance of Academic Standards

 Each student must complete a recalculation petition.
 Grades of D-, D, and D+ or grade notations of W, WP, AW, MW, and WP requested for discount, must be specified on the petition.

-The student must submit and discuss the petition with staff in the Student Success and Advisement Services office.
-Signature of the petition by Student Success and Advisement Services, attests that the student and course work are eligible for discount.
-Final review and a decision are made by the Dean of Instruction.
+The student must submit and discuss the petition with staff in the Student Success, Advising, Career & Transfer office.
+Signature of the petition by the Student Success, Advising, Career & Transfer office attests that the student and course work are eligible for discount.
+Final review and a decision are made by the Registrar.
 Recalculation petitions will be processed on an ongoing basis.

 Upon approval, the Academic Records Office will discount the grades for the approved course work from the student’s academic record.

 The recalculation may only be granted once.
 Student will lose credits toward graduation for the discounted grades of D-, D, and D+.
 All course work and grades will remain on the student’s academic transcript.
 Transfer schools may recalculate the student’s GPA and not discount any course work.
 This recalculation is void for honors determination.